Gender inequality in New Zealand: Second-wave feminism

 The second period of intense activism challenging gender inequality focused on broad cultural issues, political representation, employment issues, and sexuality and reproductive rights.
 This led to legal and social changes in New Zealand.
 The first significant event was the establishment of the Society for Research on Women in 1966.
 Another significant achievement was the establishment of the Equal Pay Act 1972.
 The Manatū Wāhine Ministry for Women (under the name Ministry of Women's Affairs) was established in 1984.
 The Human Rights Commission Act 1977 prohibited discrimination on grounds of sexual orientation, pregnancy, marital status (including living in a de facto relationship) or family status.

 The country ratified the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) on 10 January 1985, and its optional protocol on 7 September 2000.
 The Ministry for Women is responsible for administrating the CEDAW and its Optional Protocol.
 The committee on the Elimination of Discrimination against Women makes recommendations on any issues affecting women that the state should address.
-As of April 2015, the committee has made 29 general recommendations on issues affecting women that states should devote more attention to.
+As of December 2024, the committee has made 40 general recommendations on issues affecting women that states should devote more attention to.

 Gender inequality in the New Zealand Defence Force

 Conscription of men into combat roles was enacted during the New Zealand Wars, the First World War, and the Second World War.
+Following the First World War, men who failed to serve as required lost some civil rights for 10 years.
 Women were barred from serving in combat roles during these periods and therefore were not conscripted into battle.
-In the Second World War, women were conscripted into essential jobs in New Zealand to fill the gap of the male workers who were fighting.
+In the Second World War, both women and men were conscripted into essential jobs in New Zealand to fill the gap of the male workers who were fighting.
+From 1961 to 1973 there was compulsory military service for men drawn from a ballot.
 The New Zealand Defence Force became fully integrated in 1977, allowing women to join the Army, Navy, and Air Force alongside men.
 However, women were unable to serve in combat zones until 2000.